lunar-vc/GEO-101-for-Developer-Tool-Startups/README.md

 To measure the effectiveness of your strategy, you'll need monitoring tools.
 Here's an [overview of the most relevant options](Tooling.md).

+## To Do
+* Interactive reviewer
+* Writing about evaluating each topic
+* Persona suite

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues, suggestions, or pull requests.